 (b) Prioritize remedial actions and allocate agency resources among and within sites under WAC 173-340-340;

+(c) Inform the public and the legislature about the threats posed by contaminated sites;

-(c) Reflect changes in threats posed by a site based on new information or changes in site conditions; and
+(d) Reflect changes in threats posed by a site based on new information or changes in site conditions; and

-(d) Inform the legislature and the public about the threats posed by contaminated sites.
+(e) Identify whether the population threatened may include a vulnerable population or an overburdened community.

 (2) Development.
 Ecology will establish and maintain a site hazard assessment and ranking process.

-(a) Standards.
-A site hazard assessment and ranking process must enable Ecology to use readily available information to:
+(a) Functional requirements.
+The site hazard assessment and ranking process must enable ecology to use readily available information to:

-(i) Assess and rank the potential exposure of human and environmental receptors to confirmed or suspected releases of hazardous substances through each environmental medium;
+(i) Rank the potential exposure of human and environmental receptors to confirmed or suspected releases of hazardous substances through each environmental medium;

-(ii) Assess and rank the severity of such exposures to human health and the environment;
+(ii) Rank the severity of such exposures to human health and the environment;

-(iii) Identify whether the population exposed may be a vulnerable population or an overburdened community; and
+(iii) Identify whether the population exposed may include a vulnerable population or an overburdened community; and

 (iv) Report the assessor’s level of confidence in the information used for the assessment.

+(b) Performance standards.
+Ecology will establish performance standards for assessing the technical validity, efficiency, consistency, and practical utility of the site hazard assessment and ranking process.

+(c) Quality assurance.
+Ecology will periodically assess whether the site hazard assessment and ranking process meets the performance standards established under (b) of this subsection, and update the process as appropriate.

-(b) Public participation.
-When establishing a site hazard assessment and ranking process or any substantive change to the process, Ecology will provide the public with notice and an opportunity to comment.
-The public comment period must be at least thirty days.
+(d) Public participation.
+When establishing the site hazard assessment and ranking process or making any change to the process that could affect hazard rankings, ecology will provide the public with notice and an opportunity to comment.
+The public comment period must be at least 30 days.

 (3) Implementation.